 When this gene gets turned off in a person with previously black hair, the melanin count decreases and, their hair converts into blonde.

 The extent of blonding ranges from small strands to entire hair and, the level to which the gene has turned off determines it.
 Also, there is no hard and fast rule when the genes get turned off.

-Hence, any person’s hair can turn blonde at any time of their life.
-Blonding not only limits to hairs but also beards, eyebrows, skin hair, pubes, and eyelashes.
+Hence, any person’s hair can turn blonde at any time in their life.
+Blonding is not only limits hairs but also beards, eyebrows, skin hair, pubes, and eyelashes.

-How can I Prevent my black hair turning blonde?
+How can I Prevent my black hair from turning blonde?